 How to email your users

-If you need to email your service’s users, you must do so in a way that makes sure they get your emails and protects them from spam and phishing.
+If you need to email your users, you must do it in a way that is reliable and protects them from spam and phishing.

 Meeting the Digital Service Standard

 If your service uses email, you must set it up in a way that works and protects users from spam to meet the following points:

 You’ll have to discuss how you’ve done this at your service assessments - this could include any decisions you made about emailing users.